patrickeinatz/patrickeinatz.com/README.md

 #patrickeinatz.com

-This is my personal website rebuild onto the Symfony4 Framework for eductational purposes.
+This is my personal website rebuild & re-engineered within the Symfony4 Framework for eductational purposes.

+more things to come...